UM Copyright Guidelines

 Public domain, Creative Commons and Open Access

-In general, the term of copyright lasts for 50 years after the death of the creator.
+In general, the term of copyright lasts for 70 years after the death of the creator.
+Note that due to recent changes to the Copyright Act most works by creators who died in or before 1971 are in the Public Domain, but no new works will enter the Public Domain based on the 70 year term until 2043.
 The copyright term varies for some types of works, such as anonymous works, photographs, movies and sound recordings.
 In some cases, the copyright term is 70 years after the date of release.

 When the copyright term expires, the work enters the public domain.
 A work in the public domain is no longer protected by copyright and can be copied, distributed, communicated, adapted, modified, translated, etc. without permission.
 See the University of Alberta’s public domain flowchart to help determine when copyright expires.

 Examples of online resources that list public domain works include Internet Archive,Gutenberg Canada,Project Gutenberg and Wikipedia.The British Library and the New York Public Library both host extensive public domain photo collections.

 Creative Commons is an organization offering standard licences that creators can choose to adopt, enabling them to share their works freely with clear licence terms for future users.

 Open Access (OA) is a model of scholarly communication that improves access to research.
 Open Access research is made available online without access restrictions and with limited usage restrictions.
 Visit the SPARC website for more details about OA, the Directory of Open Access Journals to determine which journals are available in this format, and OpenDOAR for a directory of academic open access directories.